-- Side slopes steeper than 3:1 shall be seeded with the Ministry of Transportation's (MTO) Ontario Roadside Seed Mix (Creeping Red Fescue, Kentucky Bluegrass, Perennial Ryegrass and White Clover) or equivalent. - The deciduous woodlands, treed deciduous swamp, swamp thicket/marsh meadow, shoreline wetland, and realigned watercourse channel (riparian corridor) shall be planted with species identified in Tables 1-5 on this drawing respectively.
+- 1. Side slopes steeper than 3:1 shall be seeded with a naturalizing mix of native, non-invasive wildflowers and grasses to stabilize slopes and minimize mowing and maintenance. the Ministry of Transportation's (MTO) Ontario Roadside Seed Mix (Creeping Red Fescue, Kentucky Bluegrass, Perennial Ryegrass and White Clover) or equivalent. - 2.
+The deciduous woodlands, treed deciduous swamp, swamp thicket/marsh meadow, shoreline wetland, and realigned watercourse channel (riparian corridor) shall be planted with species identified in Tables 1-5 on this drawing respectively.